meilisearch/documentation/guides/advanced_guides/filtering.md

     --data-urlencode 'filters=director = "Jordan Peele"'
 ```

-If we want to find Planet of the Apes movies which have been well rated but we want to ignore the one directed by Tim Burton:
+If we want to find the `Planet of the Apes` movies that have been well rated but we want to ignore the one directed by Tim Burton:

 ```SQL
 rating >= 3 AND (NOT director = "Tim Burton")